Modern Migration Policy Act

 - If you study progress is not on track, or you have questions about your study progress, contact the academic counsellor of your faculty to discuss your situation.

 If you think you might run into problems, it is wise to first check the rules and exemptions in appendix 16 of the Student Charter.
 Do not wait scheduling an appointment with your supervisor about you thesis, internship or project and/or your academic counsellor, to discuss your situation.
 You may even be referred to one of the central student counsellors.
 Keep in mind that the holiday season is coming up and don’t wait until the last moment.

-As of 15 May the MoMi Study Progress Form becomes available.
+Download the MoMi Study Progress Form (prefarably in Internet Explorer or Mozilla Firefox).
 If your ECTS cannot (yet) be registered due to the fact that it concerns writing a thesis; an internship; or a study project, you will need your supervisor and academic counsellor to fill in and sign the MoMi Form.
-Then hand in the MoMi form (with relevant enclosures) at the CIO desk a.s.a.p. and latest by 28 August 2017.
+Then send in the MoMi form (with relevant enclosures) to firstname.lastname@example.org a.s.a.p. and at latest by 28 August this year.